 Become a volunteer story reader

-The annual training for volunteer story readers takes place in the Fall.
+Our next annual training series will be offered in the fall of 2018.
 Volunteers must attend seven training sessions, and agree to make a six month commitment for weekly storytimes at one of our partnering preschool sites.